EAAI-26: The 16th Symposium on Educational Advances in Artificial Intelligence

 Chair: Praveen Guraja

-- Educating the Public in Artificial Intelligence: Insights from a Large-Scale Course
+- Educating the Public in Artificial Intelligence: Insights from a Large-Scale Course (Link)

-Maria Kasinidou; Styliani Kleanthous; Jahna Otterbacher; Evgenia Christoforou - The Essentials of AI for Life and Society: A Full-Scale AI Literacy Course Accessible to All
+Maria Kasinidou; Styliani Kleanthous; Jahna Otterbacher; Evgenia Christoforou - The Essentials of AI for Life and Society: A Full-Scale AI Literacy Course Accessible to All (Link)

-Jie Chao; Rebecca Ellis; Shiyan Jiang; Daria Smyslova; Qiuqing Li; Carolyn P. Rose; Zhen Wu; Amato Nocera; Christy Byrd; Dianne O'Grady-Cunniff; Stephen Callahan - Situating Youth Agency in Designing AI and Art Policies
+Jie Chao; Rebecca Ellis; Shiyan Jiang; Daria Smyslova; Qiuqing Li; Carolyn P. Rose; Zhen Wu; Amato Nocera; Christy Byrd; Dianne O'Grady-Cunniff; Stephen Callahan - (Cancelled) Situating Youth Agency in Designing AI and Art Policies (Link)

 Safinah Ali; Ayat Abodayeh; Vishesh Kumar; Cynthia Breazeal - 'What Do Children Think About AI?'
-Primary School Students' Perceptions of AI: Insights and Educational Implication
+Primary School Students' Perceptions of AI: Insights and Educational Implication (Link)

 Maria Kasinidou; Styliani Kleanthous; Jahna Otterbacher